espressomd/espresso/doc/sphinx/analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The observables are represented as Python classes derived from :class:`espressomd.observables.Observable`.
 They are contained in
 the ``espressomd.observables`` module.
-An observable is instanced as
+An observable is instantiated as
 follows

 ::